zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img <img width="1440" alt="ACN_13" src="https://github.com/user-attachments/assets/279242cb-cda4-47cf-a169-6e261d14e4dd" />
 </p>
 <p>
-16 Here we are going to create out own Virtual Network.
+16 Here we are going to create our own Virtual Network.
 (Normally this automatically created but this time we are making our own.)
-   To the right of Virtial network click "Create new".
+   To the right of Virtual network click "Create new".
 <p>
 <img <img width="1440" alt="ACN_16" src="https://github.com/user-attachments/assets/e26dfb86-f0a7-4249-a977-462205c4f271" />
 </p>